grafana/mimir/docs/sources/operators-guide/configure/configuring-hash-rings.md

 #### Migrate to using cluster label verification

-To migrate a Grafana Mimir cluster to use cluster label verification, the following steps need to be performed:
+**Migrate a Grafana Mimir cluster to use cluster label verification:**

 1. Disable cluster label verification on all cluster instances via the `-memberlist.cluster-label-verification-disabled=true` CLI flag (or its respective YAML configuration option).
 2. **Wait** until the configuration change has been rolled out to all Grafana Mimir instances.